 - Clear guidelines on anonymity and how feedback will be collated and by whom [if done in house]

 - If using free text comments give clear guidance on constructive, not destructive criticism with possible behaviour changes to be suggested.

 - Overtly personal or destructive comments to be avoided

-	- Feedback should not just be returned to the individual outcomes should be discussed with facilitator , including comparison of self and raters' assessments
+- Feedback should not just be returned to the individual outcomes should be discussed with a facilitator , including a comparison of self and raters’ assessments

 - Very useful to compare your own views of yourself with those of your colleagues

-	- Facilitator can help prepare an action plan to address any agreed areas for change
+- The facilitator can help prepare an action plan to address any agreed areas for change